-How to ensure a long, trouble-free operation of your car's air conditioning system
+How to ensure extended, trouble-free operation of your car’s air conditioning system.

-Maintaining your air conditioning system means that you always have enough refrigerant to properly do the job.
+Maintaining your car air conditioning system means that you always have enough refrigerant to do the job properly.

 Small leaks in the vehicle’s air conditioning system allow the refrigerant to escape and the system can’t cool the air as well.

-The obvious faults which are associated with an Air Conditioning systems breaking down are;
+The apparent faults which are associated with an Auto Air Conditioning systems breaking down are;

 - The drive belt tension